Roman mosaic at Boscéaz near Orbe in western Switzerland, shows a pastoral scene including a herdsman blowing a horn.

 Liszt included five movements based on alphorn music in his collection of piano works entitled Album d’un Voyageur.

-Wagner while living in Paris wrote parts for an alphorn to play in a vaudeville work for large choir and orchestra called La Descente de la Courtille.
+Wagner while living in Paris wrote parts for alphorns in a vaudeville interlude for large choir and orchestra called La Descente de la Courtille.

-Wagner used an alphorn melody he heard on the Rigi in his Opera Tristan.
+Wagner used an alphorn melody that he heard on the Rigi in his Opera Tristan.

 12th September, Brahms sent an alphorn melody to Clara Schumann on her birthday, with the following text: Also blus das Alphorn heut; Hoch auf’m Berg, tief im Tal, grüßich dich viel tausendmal! (‘So the alphorn blew today; from high in the mountains and deep in the valley, I send you many thousand greetings.’)
 Later he used the melody in his 1st Symphony.